 Cut into 100 gram pieces and form into ball shapes and set aside to rest for 15 minutes, covered with a slightly damp kitchen cloth.

 NOTE: You can cook them in the waffle iron now, however, I discovered that keeping the dough pieces in the fridge overnight, then bringing them to room temperature and then cooking them worked marvelously!
 It seemed that the waffles were getting overcooked and dry before the sugar caramelized, no matter what the level of heat was, with the fresh dough.
 When the sugar is wrapped in the dough and refrigerated, the moisture goes into the sugar so it caramelizes perfectly when it goes into the iron!

 Heat the waffle iron.
 This is the tricky part as all irons are different.
-I have a Waring Pro and heated mine to the number 2 setting.
+I have a Waring Pro, now discontinued, and heated mine to the number 2 setting.
 The goal is to cook the waffle without making it too dry and overcooked, but caramelizing the sugar pieces at the same time.
-Play with the settings until you reach a result that you like, however I recommend refrigerating the dough first.
+Play with the settings until you reach a result that you like.
 This is how the sugar looks once it’s caramelized.

 Place a ball of dough in the middle of the iron and cook it until it’s golden brown (I cooked mine at the number 2 setting for 4 minutes) and the sugar has caramelized.
 Don’t worry if it doesn’t look pretty.

 Carefully remove the waffle as the caramelized sugar will definitely give you a nasty burn (I used a small flat wooden utensil, but wooden tongs would also work).

 Serve as is, with a dusting of powdered sugar or melted chocolate (traditional serving ideas).
 These can be eaten the next day; just warm them a little first, or even put them in the toaster.